MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-build-permissions.md

 Users also need Build permissions to do the following actions outside of Power BI:

-- Export underlying data.
+- Export underlying Power BI data.
 - Build new content on the dataset, such as with [Analyze in Excel](../collaborate-share/service-analyze-in-excel.md).
 - Access the data via the XML for Analysis (XMLA) endpoint.

-## Ways to give Build permission
+## Ways to get Build permission

 Users can get Build permission for a dataset in a few different ways:

 - Members of a workspace with at least a Contributor role automatically have Build permission for datasets in that workspace, and permission to copy a report.
-For more information about roles in workspaces, see [roles in workspaces](../collaborate-share/service-roles-new-workspaces.md).
+For more information about roles in workspaces, see [Roles in workspaces in Power BI](../collaborate-share/service-roles-new-workspaces.md).

 - Dataset owners can assign Build permission to specific users or security groups on the  **Manage permissions** page.
 For more information, see [Manage dataset access permissions](service-datasets-manage-access-permissions.md).

 - An admin or member of the workspace where the dataset resides can decide during app publishing that users with permission for the app also get Build permission for the underlying datasets.
 For more information, see [Create and manage audiences](../collaborate-share/service-create-distribute-apps.md#create-and-manage-audiences).

-- If you have Reshare and Build permission on a dataset, and you share a report or dashboard built on that dataset, you can specify that the recipients also get Build permission for the underlying dataset.
-For more information, see [Share Power BI reports and dashboards](../collaborate-share/service-share-dashboards.md).
+- If you have Reshare and Build permission on a dataset, and you share a report or dashboard you built on that dataset, you can specify that the recipients also get Build permission for the underlying dataset.
+For more information, see [Share Power BI reports and dashboards with coworkers and others](../collaborate-share/service-share-dashboards.md).

 If a report outside the dataset workspace uses your dataset, you can't delete the dataset.
 If you try to do so, you get an error message.